DiUS/pact-consumer-js-dsl/README.md

 #### Nodejs Example

+This is only an example on how to use the pact-consumer-js-dsl within Node.
+This is not best practice, but is a good starting point without creating a lengthy example using Grunt or Gulp with Protractor or Karma.

 1. Start pact-mock-service with `pact-mock-service -p 1234 -l tmp/pact.log --pact-dir tmp/pacts`

 1. Run nodejs command to setup pact consumer `node example/nodejs/setup.js`